hmslima/sambahsacompletegrammar/sambahsa.md

 **They love me –** ies lieubhent me {yes lyÖbënt me}

-As oftern the pronouns are easily identified (if they are nominative, accusative, etc) you are free to change the order of them in the sentence, but maintain the good sense for avoiding misunderstandings.
+As the pronouns often are easily identified (whether they are nominative, accusative, etc) you are free to change the order of them in the sentence, but maintain the good sense for avoiding misunderstandings.
 You may say too: